 Use of the ketogenic diet in “muscular” glycogenoses.

 Glycogen storage diseases (GSD) type III, V, and VII share a clinical picture consisting of progressive intolerance to exertion, muscle pains, and cramps with deterioration of muscle structure, leading to progressive loss of its functional capacity.
 At the root of this muscle damage is the enzymatic defect in these diseases that prevents the correct utilization of carbohydrates to produce energy because normal glycogenolysis activity (GSD III and GSD V) or glycolysis (GSD VII) is blocked.
 However, in these diseases, gluconeogenesis, that is, the ability to produce sugar from other substrates such as proteins and fats, is intact.
+In addition to the muscle, there are also other organs affected, varying depending on the type of GSD.
+In some cases, the damage is due to glycogen accumulation, while in others it is simply due to energy deficiency.
+While in GSD V only skeletal muscles are involved, in GSD III the liver and/or the heart are also affected (there is also a small percentage of patients with only hepatic involvement), and in GSD VII, a picture of hemolytic anemia is also observed.

 The currently recommended treatment for GSD III involves administering frequent high-protein meals (proteins, through gluconeogenesis, can produce glucose), with supplementation of raw cornstarch to prevent hypoglycemia.
 The proposed diet for GSD type V is carbohydrate-rich to promote hepatic glycogenolysis, which is intact in this disease, and small amounts of sugary drinks are recommended before physical exertion to ensure circulating glucose that can be used by the muscles.